AtrazineC/CMPUT291_A3/README.txt

 SELECT COUNT(*)
 FROM Customers C, Orders O
-WHERE C.customer_postal_code == randomPostalCode
+WHERE C.customer_postal_code = randomPostalCode
-AND C.customer_id == O.customer_id
+AND C.customer_id = O.customer_id

 In the above query, randomPostalCode is the randomly selected postal code.

-We assumed SQLite would create an index for Customers.customer_id since it is a primary key, but this would not help us with Customer.customer_postal_code = randomPostalCode.
-We chose to create an index on Customers.customer_postal_code and Orders.customer_id which allows us to avoid accessing Customers.
+SQLite auto-creates an index for Customers.customer_id since it is a primary key, but this would not help us with Customer.customer_id = Orders.order_id.
+We chose to create an index on Customers.customer_postal_code and Orders.customer_id which allows us to avoid accessing Orders.

 ## Query 2:
 We executed the following SQL query: